Agentur für Wirtschaft & Entwicklung Logo

 The Special Initiative is being implemented in eight African countries: Egypt, Ethiopia, Côte d'Ivoire, Ghana, Morocco, Rwanda, Senegal and Tunisia.

-With the new PartnerAfrica programme, the BMZ has opened up the Special Initiative to projects by chambers and associations.
+With the PartnerAfrica programme, the BMZ openes up the Special Initiative to projects by chambers and associations.
 Projects to be funded should either contribute to business-oriented vocational training, reduce investment barriers for companies or improve the advisory services offered by local chambers for companies, and should be geared as far as possible to the priority sectors and business locations of the Special Initiative.
 Close cooperation with enterprises is desired.

 German Chambers of Commerce and Industry, Chamber of Crafts and business associations can propose projects for the new special programme PartnerAfrica.
 The application and implementation are carried out by sequa.